OAsik/Flutter_MobileApp/README.md

 But still, there is much things to do:
 1. Implementing landscape design
-2. Cupertione design changes for IOS devices
+2. Cupertino design changes for IOS devices
 3. Implementing a live chat module
 4. Connect to an API to get rid of dummy data